chrissimpkins/lorem/README.md

 <p>lorem will write up to one million paragraphs of dummy text to the standard out stream.
 Pipe it to whatever you like.</p>
 <pre>lorem -s -n 1000000 | wc -c</pre>

+## Help
+Enter the following for help:
+<pre>lorem -h</pre>
+All of the available options are detailed.